Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: Phase space distribution of axinos

 In the right panel of Fig.~\ref{fig:dist-process}, we show the effects of spin of decaying particle and a mass spectrum on the phase space distributions from 2-body decay.
-The difference between fermion decay (Higgsino, red solid line) and boson decay (Higgs, blue solid line) is small.
-On the other hand, the 2-body decay into a massive particle (yellow solid line) produces much colder axinos than that into massless particles.
-This is because the Higgsino mass is an half of the mass of decaying Higgs, and the typical energy given to axino is at maximum $3/8$ of the Higgs mass.
-Therefore, it is expected that the mass degeneracy resolves the tensions with the Ly-$\alpha$ forest constraints~\cite{Heeck:2017xbu}.
+The difference between fermion decay (Higgsino, red solid) and boson decay (Higgs, blue solid) is small.
+On the other hand, 2-body decay into a massive particle (yellow solid) produces much colder axinos than 2-body decay into a massless particle.
+This is because the Higgsino mass is $1/2$ of the mass of the decaying Higgs, and the typical energy given to an axino is at maximum $3/8$ of the Higgs mass.
+Therefore, it is expected that the mass degeneracy resolves the tension with the Ly-$\alpha$ forest constraints~\cite{Heeck:2017xbu}.
 In realistic axino DM models, however, it is not possible due to the scattering contributions, which will be discussed in more detail at the end of Sec.~\ref{sec:mps}.

 For each phase space distribution in the left panel of Fig.~\ref{fig:dist-process}, we calculate ${\tilde \sigma}$ (see Eq.~\eqref{eq:sec_moment}) and summarize it in Table~\ref{tab:sigma-fit}.
-Note that we fix the model parameters such as the Higgsino mass, although the phase space distribution and thus ${\tilde \sigma}_{\rm ch}^{2}$ depends on them as shown in the right panel of Fig.~\ref{fig:dist-process}.
-In the calculation of matter power spectra in Sec.~\ref{sec:mps}, we use fitting functions of the resultant phase space distributions.
-They are parametrized as $q^{2} f(q) \propto q^{a} e^{- b q}$, where $a$ and $b$ represents power law for low momenta and exponential (Boltzmann) suppression for high momenta, respectively.
+Note that we fix the model parameters such as the Higgsino mass, although the phase space distribution and thus ${\tilde \sigma}$ depends on them as shown in the right panel of Fig.~\ref{fig:dist-process}.
+In the calculation of matter power spectra in Sec.~\ref{sec:mps}, we use the fitting functions of the resultant phase space distributions.
+They are parametrized as $q^{2} f(q) \propto q^{a} e^{- b q}$, where $a$ and $b$ represent the power law for low momenta and exponential (Boltzmann) suppression for high momenta, respectively.
 The fitting parameters are summarized in Table~\ref{tab:sigma-fit}.
-The fitting function for 2-body decay, $f(q) \propto q^{-0.43}\exp(-1.02q)$, agrees with the result of Ref.~\cite{Boyanovsky:2008nc}, $f(q) \propto q^{-0.5}\exp(-q)$.
+The fitting function for 2-body decay, $q^{2} f(q) \propto q^{1.57}\exp(- 1.02 q)$, agrees with the result of Ref.~\cite{Boyanovsky:2008nc}, $q^{2} f(q) \propto q^{- 1.5}\exp(- q)$.